-Quantum dots are semiconductor nanoparticles that glow a particular color after being illuminated by light.
+Quantum dots are nanoparticles that glow a particular color after being illuminated by light.
 They were first observed in 1980.

 Electrons in a quantum dot generating light.